How to move to Portugal from the United Kingdom

 • Safety: Portugal is one of the safest countries in the world, with low crime rates and very low rates of violent mortality.

-Is Portugal Really for You?
+Is Portugal really for me?

 Many people agree that Portugal is one of the best places to live.
 However, not everyone finds Portugal suitable.